 What Tier-2 jurisdictions is each broker regulated in?
 What about Tier-3?

 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
 As far as tier-2 licenses go, BDSwiss is Cyprus (CySEC Authorised), while Xtrade is Cyprus (CySEC Authorised) and South Africa (FSCA Authorised)..
 Neither have China (CBRC Authorised), India (SEBI Authorised), Israel (ISA Authorised), Russia (CBR Authorised), Thailand (SEC Authorised) and UAE (DFSA/Central Bank Authorised).
 When comparing tier-3 licenses BDSwiss is Mauritius (FSC Authorised), while Xtrade is Belize (FSC Authorised)..
 Neither have Bahamas (SCB Authorised), Bermuda (BMA Authorised), British Virgin Islands (FSC Authorised), Cayman Islands (CIMA Authorised) and Vanuatu (VFSC Authorised).

 Which broker offers more trading platforms?

-For trading platforms BDSwiss supports a Proprietary Platform and Desktop Platform (Windows), whereas Xtrade supports a Proprietary Platform..
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that BDSwiss offers a Proprietary Platform and Desktop Platform (Windows), whereas Xtrade supports a Proprietary Platform.
 Neither have cTrader, DupliTrade and ZuluTrade